alexkra-ppl/AWS-CDK-Microservice-Template/README.md

 make deploy
 ```

 That's it\!
-Your new microservice is live.
+New microservice is deployed to AWS.

 -----

-## 💻 How to Develop
+## How to Develop

 1.  **Write Your Business Logic:**
     All your Python code goes in `src/app.py`.
 Modify the `handler` function to add your logic.